djangochurch/djangochurch-docs/intro/index.rst

 It's open source
 ````````````````

 We could go into a lot of detail about what makes something "open source" - we could type for hours in fact.
-We've written a **paper** LINK about open source systems which covers off the core details, but in short, you can think about it like sharing a cooking recipes.
+We've written a `paper <http://www.blanc.ltd.uk/downloads/open-source>'_ about open source systems which covers off the core details, but in short, you can think about it like sharing a cooking recipes.
 Someone develops a recipe and shares it with a few friends.
 Those friends take the recipe, tweak it, they might improve it but when they are done they share it back amongst their friends, who in turn take, amend and re-share it.
 In an ideal world, open source philosophy represents a cycle of continuous free and open shared improvement.

 Now, amongst the other CMS options there are others built on open source foundations, but few of them - if any - are open source in the purest sense of the word.
 The majority work on a Software as a Service (SaaS) basis; you rent the site from the provider.
 They've used open source code and built a proprietary, locked-in CMS.
 As soon as you top paying rent, your site goes away.
 We don't think that's the way the Kingdom should work.